bottinel/TheDoguesDataStory/_posts/2019-01-01-Part-3:-COVID-fake-news-around-the-world.md

 ## Are there cultural differences between popular fake news or do they overlap?

-The chord plot down below shows the overlap in words between languages.
+The chord plot down below shows the number of overlapping words between pairs of languages.
+This shows us the paths from one language to the other.
+By hovering over the chord plot, we can see that there is a big overlap between English, Spanish, Portuguese and the other languages (thickness of chords leaving these zones), while for the local languages there are many small streams that connect to other languages.
+This might seem logical, but we need to take into consideration that there is a big size effect given by the total number unique words per language, which are lower for the three international languages just mentioned.
+This can therefore skew our analysis.

 {% include_relative /plots/chord_diagram.html %}